 Dr. Rothschild’s professional experience includes serving as a research assistant professor at Wake Forest University Medical School where her research focused on genetic analysis of complex diseases, including cancer and diabetes.
 In collaboration with a local biotechnology company, Dr. Rothschild developed a highly sensitive assay for detection of genetic changes associated with cancer.

-Dr. Rothschild was recognized in 2021 and the six years immediately preceding by The Best Lawyers in America® for Biotechnology and Life Sciences Law.
+Dr. Rothschild was recognized in 2021 and the six years immediately preceding by The Best Lawyers in America® for Biotechnology and Life Sciences Law and again in 2022 and 2023 for Patent Law and Biotechnology and Life Sciences Law.
 In 2011, Dr. Rothschild was selected as one of the Triad's Women Extraordinaire by Business Leader Magazine.
 Dr. Rothschild is very involved with pro bono work, and received the 2002-2003 North Carolina Intellectual Property Section Award for Pro Bono Work.
 Dr. Rothschild is a former Chair of the North Carolina Bar Association's Intellectual Property Section and remains active in the Section.
 Additionally, Dr. Rothschild has lectured at Wake Forest University Law School on topics ranging from bioethics to patenting of genetic sequences.
 She is AV® rated by Martindale-Hubbell.*

 Currently manage patent portfolio for Fortune 500 diagnostics company and several smaller companies.
 For example, represent a leading clinical laboratory services provider in intellectual property related services, including freedom to operate analyses, patent license negotiation and review, collaborative research and development agreement preparation and analysis, patent prosecution, post-grant review (e.g., IPR) and litigation.
 Technologies include clinical diagnostic services; bioinformatics; robotics; genome mapping; genetic testing; gene mapping and counseling; companion diagnostics; blood testing services, and biotechnology.